KYC and AML Fundamentals for Fintechs: 2024 Guide to Navigating Compliance

 Screening transactions in real time helps identify and block illicit activities.
 This includes screening transaction originators, transaction recipients, and any intermediary party facilitating or processing transactions.
 Transaction screening applies especially to fintechs involved in processing domestic payments, international wires, or other cross-border transactions, including digital asset transactions.

-Read more about this compliance process in our best practices guide for payment screening.
+Read more about this compliance process in our best practices guide for transaction screening.

 What to Look for in a KYC and AML Compliance Solution